leikind/wice_grid/README.md

   end
 end -%>
 ```
-This will  add sorting links and filters for columns +Username+ and +Active+.
+This will  add sorting links and filters for columns `Username` and `Active`.
 The plugin automatically
 creates filters according to the type of the database column.
 In the above example a text field will be
-created for column Title (title is a string), for column +Archived+ a dropdown filter will be created
+created for column Title (title is a string), for column `Archived` a dropdown filter will be created
 with options 'Yes', 'No', and '--', and for the integer ID two short text fields are added which can
 contain the numeric range (more than, less than).

-It is important to remember that +:attribute+ is the name of the database column, not a model attribute.
+It is important to remember that `:attribute` is the name of the database column, not a model attribute.
 Of course, all database columns have corresponding model attributes, but not all model attributes map to
 columns in the same table with the same name.